$ ssh-keygen -t rsa -b 4096 -N '' \ -f <path>/<file_name> (1)

 When you install OpenShift Container Platform, provide the SSH public key to the installation program.

-Before you install OpenShift Container Platform, download the installation file on a local computer.
+Before you install OpenShift Container Platform, download the installation file on

 You must install the cluster from a computer that uses Linux or macOS.